ComputationalPhysiology/docker_workflows/README.md

 When you enter the container, and go to `/home/fenics/shared` you will find the files in the same directory as you where in when you ran the `docker run` command.
-Note that you can edit the files on you computer as you would have if you where working in the same directory.
+Note that you can edit the files on your computer as you would have if you where working in the same directory.

 #### Step 4: Do some work